patricksavalle/devops-project-template/README.md

 - Queues - message buffers that allow for asynchronous n:1 messaging
 - Topics – message buffers that allow for asynchronous n:m messaging often called PubSub from Publish-Subscribe

-### Planning Methods

-DevOps is compatible with many agile project planning (incremental) methods.
-Often a hybrid approach will work best, cherry-picking elements from different methods.

-#### Scrum

-This method works with a backlog of stories that are planned into sprints of typical 2 weeks during refinements.
-The team consists of a product-owner, a process-owner (Scrum master) and developers.
-Often a solution-architect is a valuable addition.

-> General purpose method that is a good choice for:
-> - Teams of up to 10-12 persons
-> - Medium size, trivial / conventional applications that don't need extensive design
-> - Applications that have natural increments / modularity like web applications and REST-API's

-#### Kanban

-This is the simplest but most scalable method.
-Especially suited for ad hoc, isolated tasks that need to be crowd-sourced.
-Kanban has no specific roles or team composition.

-> General purpose, scalable method that is a good choice for:
-> - bug fixing
-> - maintain and evolving existing applications
-> - microtasking
-> - open source collaboration of up to thousands of collaborators

-#### DSDM

-This method is a best-effort, fixed time and price approach.
-It uses time-boxes based on MOSCOW prioritization of features to be able to deliver as much functionality as possible.
-Uses modeling, prototyping and workshops to define the product.

-> Method that is a good choice for
->  - cost or time-limited projects with higher degree of uncertainty
->  - projects that can be developed in close collaboration with business and users

-#### LEAN Start-Up

-This method is especially well suited for developing applications that are based on new, unproven functionality, technology and/or concepts.
-Key in LEAN startup is validating the riskiest assumptions as soon and cheap as possible.
-Every decision is based on representative proof.

-In general the development progresses from POC's to prototypes to a MVP.

 ### Optimization Methods

 DevOps is compatible with many optimization (iterative) methods.
 Often hybrid methods will work best, cherry-picking